The Small Landlord Letter

 Rental housing policy & naturally affordable housing

 Cambridge MA 02139

 Comments & suggestions:

-Bios: Lenore Monello Schloming & Skip Schloming Ph.D.
+Bios: Lenore Monello Schloming M.A. & Skip Schloming Ph.D.

 Our intellectual career began in academia and took unexpected turns.
 We met and married while graduate students in sociology at Brandeis University during the tumultuous Sixties – anti-war, anti-establishment, pro-civil-rights, and hippie communalism.
 Skip wrote his dissertation “Centralization and Decentralization” and received his Ph.D. in 1974.
 Lenore wrote her dissertation “The Geometry of Social Life,” had it reviewed – and receive twin sons.

 Our doctoral research and the 1970s oil crisis led us to 60 acres in rural Maine where we homesteaded for ten years and operated a small private elementary school.
 Skip wrote one-act musicals for our students and subsequently wrote the book and lyrics for a full-length adult musical based on The Emperor’s New Clothes, “That Emperor’s Fool,” www.thatemperorsfool.com.

 From our marriage onward, we managed rental housing in Cambridge and Somerville, Massachusetts, owned by Lenore’s parents and eventually by us.
 This property brought us back to Cambridge in 1989.